cdapio/cdap/cdap-docs/hydrator-manual/source/developing-plugins/creating-a-plugin.rst

 Spark Sink Plugin
 =================
-In order to implement a Spark Sink Plugin (to be used in the Data Pipeline artifact), you extend the ``SparkSink`` class.
+In order to implement a Spark Sink Plugin (to be used with the Data Pipeline artifact), you extend the ``SparkSink`` class.
 A ``SparkSink`` is similar to a ``SparkCompute`` plugin except that it has no output.
 This means other plugins cannot be connected to it.
 In this way, it is similar to a ``BatchSink``.